basho/riak-java-client/.github/CONTRIBUTING.md

 * Commit your changes and push them to your fork.
 * Open pull-requests for the appropriate projects.
 * Contributors will review your pull request, suggest changes, and merge it when it’s ready and/or offer feedback.
-* To report a bug or issue, please open a new issue against this repository.

 You can [read the full guidelines for bug reporting and code contributions](http://docs.basho.com/riak/latest/community/bugs/) on the Riak Docs.